 The third reincarnation of Quake is one of the most revered first person shooters in gaming history.
-It was released on December 5th, 1999 by activision.
-Its idTech 3 engine is also the basis for a lot of other games, for instance star_trek-voyager_elite_force.
+It was released on December 5th, 1999 by Activision.
+Its idTech 3 Engine is also the basis for a lot of other games, for instance Star Trek: Voyager Elite Force.
 It was the main competitor to Epic's Unreal Tournament title from November 1999.
 In 2005 idTech released the source files of this engine under the GPL, giving rise to even more new games, developed and maintained by the open source community.